psayeed1990/nest-prisma-postgres-crypto-job-board/README.md

 <h1>A Job Board With NestJS TypeScript Prisma and Postgres.
-Payment handling with Stripe</h1>
+Payment handling with Crypto and Stripe</h1>
+<p>This is a concept project</p>
 <h3>Features</h3>
 <ul>
     <li>Job Creating</li>